pandaplatform001/web3j/README.rst

 Transactions
 ------------

-web3j provides support for both working with Ethereum wallet files (recommended) and Ethereum client admin commands for sending transactions.
+web3j provides support for both working with Panda wallet files (recommended) and Panda client admin commands for sending transactions.

-To send Ether to another party using your Ethereum wallet file:
+To send Ether to another party using your Panda wallet file:

 .. code-block:: java